The Transylvania Twist album in digital form is available at

 “Vat ever happened to my Transylvania Twist?”
 The age-old question is finally addressed.
 Tito’s new album, Transylvania Twist includes original songs about Classic Horror Monsters of the 1930s – sung in a doo-wop style!
 Transylvania Twist is full of life, energy and fun tunes about Frankenstein, the Mummy, the Wolf Man, the Invisible Man, the Bride of Frankenstein, King Kong and Godzilla.
 Dracula is also included – he sings the title track that was mentioned in Bobby “Boris” Pickett’s “The Monster Mash”.
 Anyone old enough remembers the famous vampire’s line, “Vat ever happened to my Transylvania Twist?”, from the 1962 hit.
 And the answer is right here in Tito’s new album.

 The collection opens its castle doors with “The Tale of Frankenstein,” a fitting and timely tribute to the world’s most popular horror monster.
-It is the bicentennial of Mary Shelley’s novel “Frankenstein,” created exactly 200 years ago.
+2018 was the bicentennial of Mary Shelley’s novel “Frankenstein,” created exactly 200 years ago.
 Tito’s song makes reference to at least three films on the subject – Frankenstein (1931), The Bride of Frankenstein (1935) and Young Frankenstein (1974).

 “Invisible Man’s Mind” is pure doo-wop with its rhythmic background vocals chugging along behind the falsetto lead.
 It is reminiscent of The Silhouettes’ 1957 hit “Get A Job” – energy and a ton of fun singalong vocals.
 The original film featuring Claude Rains (well, at least his voice) was released in 1933.